std::tuple

 is typically done through the std::get

 template function.
-We pass the index as a template parameter, and the tuple as an argument:
+We pass the index as a template argument, and the tuple as a function argument:

 #include <tuple>